scheinerman/Matroids.jl/README.md

 ## Extras

-Additional code for this module may be found in the `Extras` folder.
+Additional code for this module may be found in the `extras` folder.